RetroDECK/ES-DE/USERGUIDE.md

 It's of course possible to add these as single files to the root folder, but normally it's recommended to setup a separate folder per game as there may be more than a single file available per game.
 You very often want to have easy access to the game setup utility for instance.

-Here's an example for running Chocolate-doom and Quakespasm:
+Here's an example for running Chocolate-doom and Quakespasm on Unix:

 ```
 ~/ROMs/ports/Chocolate-doom/chocolate-doom.sh